 Red Rose and its Meaning

-Red rose is the most popular among all the colors.
-It symbolizes passion, deep desire, and romantic love.
-Behind this is a myth associated with the Greek goddess of love, Aphrodite.
-Aphrodite pricked her foot on the thorns of a white rose as she was trying to run to his lover, Adonis, who was wounded.
+The red color of red roses comes from the time when Aphrodite pricked her foot on the thorns of a white rose as she was trying to run to his lover, Adonis, who was wounded.
 Her blood stained the roses red, making the rose into a symbol of endless love and passion, of giving without expecting anything in return.

 The Meaning of the White Rose